-v.
-Time limit
+5. Time limit

-The applicant or resident participant of the Program must deliver the certification to management within fourteen (14) business days after receiving the request for certification, unless an extension is granted.
+The applicant or resident participant of the Program must deliver the certification to management within 14 business days after receiving the request for certification.

-d.
-Confidentiality
+D. Confidentiality

-Information provided by an applicant or resident about an incident or incidents of domestic violence involving that person or a member of the household will be held by CHFA in confidence and not shared without the consent of the person who provided the information, except that this information may be disclosed in an eviction proceeding, as required under VAWA, or otherwise required by law.
+Information provided by an applicant or resident about an incident or incidents of domestic violence involving that person or a member of the household will be held by CHFA in confidence and not shared without the consent of the person who provided the information, except that this information may be disclosed in an eviction proceeding or otherwise as necessary to meet the requirements of law.

-e.
-Notices
+E. Notices

-CHFA will provide notice, as required under VAWA, to property owners and agents in the Program explaining the VAWA protections to applicants and residents.
+CHFA will provide information to property owners and agents in the Program explaining the VAWA protections to applicants and residents.
 CHFA will also require all Mod Rehab owners and managers to provide notices explaining the VAWA protections to applicants and residents participating in the Program.

-f.
-Lease Bifurcation
+F. Lease Bifurcation

-Notwithstanding any federal, state, or local law to the contrary, an owner or management agent may bifurcate a lease, or remove a household member from a lease without regard to whether the household member is a signatory to the lease, in order to evict, remove, terminate occupancy rights, or terminate assistance to any tenant or lawful occupant who engages in criminal activity directly relating to domestic violence, dating violence, sexual assault or stalking against an affiliated individual or other individual without evicting, removing, terminating assistance to, or otherwise penalizing the victim of such violence who is a tenant or lawful occupant.
+Notwithstanding any federal, state, or local law to the contrary, an owner or management agent may bifurcate a lease, or remove a household member from a lease without regard to whether the household member is a signatory to the lease, in order to evict, remove, terminate occupancy rights, or terminate assistance to any tenant or lawful occupant who engages in criminal acts of physical violence against family members or others, without evicting, removing, terminating assistance to, or otherwise penalizing the victim of such violence who is a tenant or lawful occupant.
 Such eviction, removal, termination of occupancy rights, or termination of assistance shall be effected in accordance with the procedures prescribed by federal, state, or local law for termination of assistance or leases under the Program.

-g.
-Rights of CHFA and Property Owners/Agents to Evict or Terminate Assistance
+G. Rights of CHFA and Property Owners/Agents to Evict or Terminate Assistance

-- i.
-Eviction for reasons other than domestic violence VAWA specifically preserves the rights of CHFA and property owners/agents to deny or terminate housing assistance to a victim of domestic violence for reasons other than the criminal activity related to the domestic violence. - ii.
-Failure to submit certification after request by CHFA

-If the person claiming to be a victim within the protection of VAWA fails to deliver the certification or other documentation within fourteen (14) business days after receiving the owner's/agent's or CHFA's request, they may be denied admission to, assistance under or participation in the Program. - iii.
-Imminent and actual threat VAWA specifically preserves the rights of CHFA and the property owner/agents to evict or terminate from assistance any tenant or household member if CHFA or the owner or manager can demonstrate an actual and imminent threat to other tenants or those employed at or providing service to the property if that tenant is not evicted or terminated from assistance.
+- Eviction for reasons other than domestic violence VAWA specifically preserves the rights of CHFA and property owners/agents to deny or terminate housing assistance to a victim of domestic violence for reasons other than the criminal activity related to the domestic violence - 2.
+Failure to submit certification after request by CHFA If the person claiming to be a victim within the protection of VAWA fails to deliver the certification or other documentation within 14 business days after receiving the owner's/agent's or CHFA's request, that person loses the legal protections under VAWA. - 3.
+Imminent and actual threat VAWA specifically preserves the rights of CHFA and the property owner/ agents to evict or terminate from assistance any tenant or household member if CHFA or the owner or manager can demonstrate an actual and imminent threat to other tenants or those employed at or providing service to the property if that tenant is not evicted or terminated from assistance.

-h.
-Policy Distribution and Training
+H. Policy Distribution and Training